BradleyChatha/ddev/README.md

 If you accidentally build it in debug mode, then simply delete the `dmd.exe` at `dmd2/output/bin/dmd.exe` and the tool will go back to using the HOST_DC you specify in it's configuration.
 From there, simply rebuild DMD in release.

+If you decide to use this tool for a decent amount of time, you might get random 'undefined symbol std...' errors when updating one of your forks.
+In my experience it means something in the `dmd2/output/lib` folder is out of date (well, I think).
+One solution therefor is to delete your 'precompiled' folder, set it up again using the instructions from `ddev setup`, and let it replace all the files again.
+Make sure to rebuild phobos after doing this though, as it will be overridden by the precompiled version.

 # Usage
 First, place the script into it's own folder.